 Big Top’s Mobile Fabric Structures Are Convenient Solutions for Any Industry

-One of the most convenient features of Big Top’s fabric structures is their mobile design.
-Unlike permanent buildings, our shelters can be moved around the jobsite or relocated to a different site.
+One of the most convenient features of Big Top’s temporary fabric structures is their mobile design.
+Unlike permanent buildings, our large temporary structures can be moved around the jobsite or relocated to a different site.
 We can design one of our portable buildings for mobility in three different ways:

 - Crane lifting – The structure can be lifted off its foundation with a crane and moved to a different area on your worksite.